Coronavirus in the USA: how each state is fighting the COVID-19 pandemic

 Governor Christie Noem did not impose severe restrictions, but several cities and counties took action, including Sioux Falls and Huron.
 Noah said she did not believe that some restrictions applied to large cities were justified in small cities.

 Governor Bill Lee followed the lead of mayors of Nashville, Memphis, and Knoxville on March 30 and issued the Safer At Home order, which imposes restrictions on the movement of residents and requires the closure of non-essential businesses.

 Governor Greg Abbott left decisions on this issue to local authorities and did not issue a decree throughout the state.

-The most populous counties in the state have made appropriate decisions.
-Among them are Dallas County, Harris County - which includes Houston - Bexar County - which includes San Antonio, Colleen County, El Paso County, Tarrant County, Austin and Hunt County.
+The most populous counties in the state have made decisions.
+These include Dallas County, Harris County - which includes Houston - Bexar County - which includes San Antonio, Collin County, El Paso County, Tarrant County, Austin, and Hunt County.

 On March 29, when 719 cases of coronavirus were reported in Utah, Salt Lake City County responded by shutting down a number of businesses and restrictions on residents outside the home.
 Governor Gary Herbert has not imposed state restrictions.

 Governor Phil Scott’s order, according to which residents were to stay at home, entered into force on March 25, and is expected to be extended after April 15.